webix-hub/docs/data/desktop/googlemap.md

 There are two required properties that should be specified in the point's data object:

 - lat - the latitude coordinate
-- lng - the lingitude coordinate
+- lng - the longitude coordinate

 All other available properties can be found in the [Google API Reference](https://developers.google.com/maps/documentation/javascript/reference).